ruggeri/tech-notes/randos/1password.md

   your account?
 Probably eventually for billing invoicing purposes?
 But it looks like you can log in simply listing your email as usual, and it's fine.
+  - Per an email with them, it appears no, you do not need to maintain control over your email?
 - Master password is just your usual master password used to open the app.
 - What is the secret key?